 3. Appreciate Your Success

 It is important to congratulate yourself when you accomplish a goal that you’ve been working hard toward, and to be recognized by the people who you know care about your success.
 Don’t be afraid to tell people when you’ve done well.
 In fact, do your best to share it with your friends and family so that you have as many people rooting for you as possible.
-This recognition provides an extra boost of motivation to keep you going forward for the next project.
+This recognition provides an extra boost of happiness and motivation to keep you going forward for the next project.

 It is impossible to be motivated and enthusiastic about all of life’s little tasks and daily routines, but you should recognize whether you are living life or simply existing.
 Prioritize the things that are important, mix things up occasionally and congratulate yourself when you achieve your goals.
 This should help you appreciate what is important and regain any motivation you might have lost along the way.